 The following standards shall apply to Frontera’s obligations under this Agreement:

 (1) Frontera shall maintain an “Availability Factor” of at least 90% during On-Peak hours.
 Availability Factor shall be calculated on a rolling three (3) month average basis in accordance with the following formula: (Maximum Availability)-Unavailable MWh’s (for reasons other than Force Majeure) during such period)/Maximum Availability.
-For purposes of the foregoing calculation, (i) Maximum Availability shall mean the number of MWh’s possible in the three (3) month calculation period = Aggregate number of On-Peak hours during such period x 480 MW (capacity of the Facility (to be adjusted for ambient conditions)) and (ii) Unavailable MWh’s shall mean the number of MWh’s that the Facility was unavailable during On-Peak hours.
+For purposes of the foregoing calculation, (i) Maximum Availability shall mean the number of MWh’s possible in the three (3) month calculation period = Aggregate number of On-Peak hours during such period x 480 MW (capacity of the Facility adjusted for ambient conditions) and (ii) Unavailable MWh’s shall mean the number of MWh’s that the Facility was unavailable during On-Peak hours.
 The Parties expressly agree that the foregoing standard is not an assurance regarding actual availability of Products but rather a benchmark for Frontera’s performance under this Agreement (which if not satisfied will constitute an Event of Default under this Agreement and if not cured will afford EPMI with the ability to terminate this Agreement).

 (2) In addition, Frontera shall act in a commercially reasonably manner in performing its obligations under this Agreement and shall be obligated to operate the Facility using Prudent Operating Practices.